Cuurian/BubbleWrap/README.md

 ## Test & Build
 - NPM needs to be installed (https://nodejs.org/en/download)
 - On the first time: Open terminal in the BubbleWrap folder, type and run "npm install".
 Wait until it's finished.
+After this run "npm install --save-dev @electron-forge/plugin-fuses".
+Wait again until finished.

-- To test your app, open the terminal in root folder, type and run: "npm run electron"
+- To test your app, open the terminal in root folder, type and run: "npm run start"
-- To create an executable of your game for Windows, do as follows: Open terminal, type and run in root folder: "npx electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
+- To create an installer of your game for your current OS, do as follows:
+Open terminal, type and run in root folder: "npm run make" If you want to create standalone executables for windows run:
+"npx electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
 This creates a folder with the ".exe" file.
 A full list of supported plattforms for packaging your game can be found at https://github.com/electron/packager/blob/main/README.md#supported-platforms

 # How does BubbleWrap work?
 ## binjgb files generated with GB Studio